 Franz Bücker, Fahrzeugbau, Oberursel, Germany

 Franz Bucker was a successful motorcycle racer, and many of the machines he rode were of his own construction.
 They emerged from the Fokker workshops in which he worked during WWI building the engines which powered the Fokker D-1 - the tri-wing aircraft flown by the famed Red Baron flew.

 Postwar, a Bücker machine reportedly won the German Grand Prix of 1949.
-Production machines began with the JLO 250cc Ilona, shortly followed by the twin-cylinder 250cc Ilona II.
+Production machines included the JLO 250cc Ilona, shortly followed by the twin-cylinder 250cc Ilona II.
 Few examples of the Ilona were built.

 Mopeds were offered from 1954 to 1957, fitted with Sachs and JLO engines.